 Weirdly, maybe, my inability to snowboard comes to mind here.

 It’s been many years since I’ve tried, but back in high school and the decade or so after, I’d go out snowboarding with friends about once a year.
-Each year I’d spend a day on the mountain and basically re-learn how to ‘board.
-By the end of the day, I was actually getting a little comfortable.
+Each winter I’d spend a day on the mountain and effectively re-learn how to ‘board.
+By sundown, I’d actually be getting comfortable.
 In a groove.
-But, of course, we’d leave and by the time next year’s day on the slopes rolled around, I’d end up starting right back where I’d begun.
+But, of course, we’d leave and when next year’s day on the slopes rolled around, I’d end up starting right back where I’d begun.
 Never progressing.

 Relegating relationship maintenance to a once-every-few-months conversation over a salad rings a bit similar to me.